Toloka/docs/en/toloka-apps/concepts/quickstart.md

 {% note info %}

 Before uploading task items to a batch, you need to upload them to photo hosting or cloud storage.
-Learn more in the [Where to store data](cloud-storage.md) section.
+Learn more in the [Where to store data](https://toloka.ai/docs/guide/concepts/cloud-storage.html) section.

 {% endnote %}

 Your items are uploaded to a batch.
 A batch is a set of data for labeling that you'll assign to performers at a time.
 You'll get labeling results separately for each batch, too.

-1. Select your project on the **Ready-to-go** tab.
+1. Select your project on the **Bespoke** tab.

 1. Click **Create batch**.